leehaoyuan/pathology-tile-embedding/README.md

 --tissue_ratio [filter out tiles whose tissue ratio is below this value]

 If there is no media data in the prefix directory, program will run preprocessing from very begining and could take a long time.
 Otherwise, preprocessed data will be loaded.
+## Requirement
+Aside from packages listed in requirment.txt, the program also needs pathml.
+Please refer to their homepage[https://github.com/Dana-Farber-AIOS/pathml] for instruction of installation.
 ## xml_parser
 Example xml file used: test_046.xml from the Camelyon 2016 dataset.
 Download image from this link: https://drive.google.com/drive/folders/0BzsdkU4jWx9Bb19WNndQTlUwb2M?resourcekey=0-FREBAxB4QK4bt9Zch_g5Mg